Out of all of the different types of Dachshund, the Long Haired Dachshund is the most beautiful of them all.

 Then in the 19th century, this breed became popular as a household companion and personal watchdog.

 People quickly fell in love with their comical shape and very humanlike personality.

-Different coat types (such as long haired) were bred as result of this breed’s newfound popularity.
-Big city dwellers wanted an elegant looking pooch that could also protect their home.
+Different coat types (such as long-haired) were bred as a result of this breed’s newfound popularity.
+Big city dwellers wanted an elegant-looking pooch that could also protect their homes.

 The American Kennel Club was established in 1884.

 Just one year afterward the Dachshund became one of the first dog breeds to earn official recognition.

 Since then this breed’s popularity has continued to rise.
 They are prized for their beauty and frequently exhibited in dog shows.